YWCA Southeastern MA to expand policy advocacy work with new position funded by Women’s Fund

 “A foundation for equity in this region is to have more women, especially women of color and those who have faced economic challenges, in decision-making and leadership roles.
 We also want to strengthen the broader women’s and economic justice movements in our region.
 With more clout locally and at the state and federal level, laws and policies will better match the realities and needs of women and girls.
 This grant to the YWCA builds on their history of involvement in advocacy work and allows them to stretch out and take on a bigger regional leadership role in this area.”

-Once hired, the first task for the new Advocacy Coordinator will be to organize the regional delegation that goes to the Massachusetts State House on May 21 for Women’s Advocacy Day, an annual event held by the Massachusetts Commission on the Status of Women to promote legislation that advances the rights and opportunities of women and girls.
+The next advocacy task for the YWCA will be to organize the regional delegation that goes to the Massachusetts State House on May 21 for Women’s Advocacy Day, an annual event held by the Massachusetts Commission on the Status of Women to promote legislation that advances the rights and opportunities of women and girls.
 Each May, the YWCA, the Women’s Fund, the Bristol County Commission on the Status of Women and other groups have worked together to train and bring students and adults to the State House for this intergenerational day.

 To participate in Women’s Advocacy Day Tuesday May 21st, please email Jordan Latham at JLatham@ywcasema.org for more information.
-She and the new Advocacy Coordinator will be hosting trainings on the legislative priorities and how to lobby effectively.
+She will be hosting trainings on the legislative priorities and how to lobby effectively.

 The Women’s Fund is a Fund of the Community Foundation of Southeastern MA and its mission is to advance the educational attainment and economic security of women and girls in the region.